Extradition in the United Arab Emirates

 What Is Extradition?

 If the suspect is spotted in another country (including the UAE), they can be detained.
-Following that, the requesting country can submit a request for extradition from Dubai, another emirate, or country.
+Following that, the requesting country can submit an extradition request to Dubai, another emirate, or another country.
 The goal is to hold the person accountable in the requesting country, where they committed the crime.
 This legal process facilitates judicial cooperation in criminal matters across the world.

 How Does Extradition Work Under UAE Law?